xexlabs/xex-contracts/docs/XEX.md

 #### `getCurrentAMP() -> uint`
 - Returns the current Reward Amplifier.
 - Can be displayed in the UI to show the current minting reward multiplier.
-- Example return value: `2000` (representing a 2x amplifier)
+- Example return value: `5` (representing a 5x amplifier)
-- This value decreases over time, starting from a higher value and eventually reaching a minimum.
+- This value is constant in the current implementation, starting and ending at 5.

 #### `getCurrentEAAR() -> uint`
 - Returns the current Early Adopter Amplifier Rate.
 - Can be used to display the current early adopter bonus.
-- Example return value: `500` (representing a 50% bonus)
+- Example return value: `1` (representing a 0.1% bonus)
 - This value decreases as the global rank increases, providing higher rewards for early adopters.

 #### `getCurrentMaxTerm() -> uint`
 - Returns the current maximum term, which may change based on the global rank.
 - Use this to dynamically update the maximum allowed term in the UI.
-- Example return value: `1460` (representing 1460 days or 4 years)
+- Example return value: `10` (representing 10 days)
-- This value increases as the global rank increases, allowing for longer staking periods over time.
+- This value is constant in the current implementation.

 #### `getUserMint(address user) -> MintInfo`
 - Returns the MintInfo struct for a given user.